-- The inspector observed staff engaging in a range of indoor and outdoor learning activities, play and daily care routines with children. - The inspector spoke with the manager, staff and children at appropriate times throughout the inspection. - The inspector checked evidence of suitability and qualifications of staff working with children and the provider's improvement plan. - The inspector looked at children's assessment records and planning documentation, and a selection of policies and children's records. - The inspector and manager took part in a joint observation.
+- The inspector observed staff engaging in a range of indoor and outdoor learning activities, play and daily care routines with children. - The inspector spoke with the manager, staff and children at appropriate times throughout the inspection. - The inspector checked evidence of suitability and qualifications of staff working with the children and the provider's improvement plan. - The inspector looked at children's assessment records and planning documentation, and a selection of policies and children's records. - The inspector took account of the views of parents through feedback questionnaires. - The inspector and manager took part in a joint observation.